swiftlang/sourcekit-lsp/Editors/README.md

 This document contains information about how to configure an editor to use SourceKit-LSP.
 If your editor is not listed below, but it supports the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP), see [Other Editors](#other-editors).

-In general, you will need to know where to find the `sourcekit-lsp` server exectuable.
+In general, you will need to know where to find the `sourcekit-lsp` server executable.
 Some examples:

 * With Xcode 11.4+
   * `xcrun sourcekit-lsp` - run the server